 General damages are awarded for pain, suffering and loss of amenity (PSLA).

 Awards for general damages are set by the Judicial College and published in their guidelines for personal injury awards.

 Special damages are for financial losses and expenses you have incurred because of your accident.
 In addition to paying compensation for lost earnings, bonuses and overtime, special damages can cover any care costs and medical procedures you need, such as pain medication and psychological support.

 Must I have purchased the goods to make a claim?

 In some circumstances, you do not have to have purchased the goods to make a claim, e.g. when a medical implant provided for you by the NHS fails to work properly.

 The Association of British Insurers advises businesses on whether they need product liability insurance, stating "You should consider product liability insurance if your business designs, manufactures or supplies a physical product that is sold or given away for free." (source: abi.org.uk).

 Injuries resulting from defective products can range from small cuts, bruises and burns to serious, even life-threatening injuries.
-Our panel of personal injury solicitors will seek to obtain maximum compensation for:

 - pain, suffering and loss of amenity